gnunn-gitops/product-catalog/README.md

 ### Install on OpenShift

 This application makes heavy use of Kustomize and ArgoCD to deploy the application in a GitOps manner.
+I had originally thought to make this demo consumeable for others but as I've extended it to more and more infrastructure (github/slack/etc) it's becoming challenging.
+At this point this repo is more of a reference example then a demo someone else can run.

-In order to deploy this application into your own cluster, you will need to create a new repo and setup Kustomize overlays that point to this repo.
+If you really want to to deploy this application into your own cluster, you will need to create a new repo and setup Kustomize overlays that point to this repo.
 Since Kustomize supports referencing remote resources you do not need to fork this repo, a new one will suffice.

-In order to make this easier, a [product-catalog-template](https://github.com/gnunn-gitops/product-catalog-template) repo is available that you can fork.
+*Deprecated* In order to make this easier, I had created a [product-catalog-template](https://github.com/gnunn-gitops/product-catalog-template) .
 It includes detailed instructions with regards to pre-requisities and what needs to be modified to deploy the demo in your own cluster.

 Once deployed in your cluster under ArgoCD it should appear as follows: